A variety of mindfulness courses, workshops and retreats are offered.

 These taster sessions are an experiential introduction to a variety of mindfulness meditation practices.
 They are ideal for individuals or groups who are curious about mindfulness and would like a taste of what is involved in mindfulness courses.

 Mindfulness Practice Days

-The mindfulness practice days are for individuals who have completed an 8-week mindfulness course.
-It takes place in silence which affords an opportunity to deepen your meditation practice.
-They are offered on Sundays (10.30 – 2.30 pm) at Clonlea Yoga Studio in Blackrock on Sunday from 10.30 a.m. to 3pm.
+Mindfulness practice days are for individuals who have completed an 8-week mindfulness course.
+They take place in silence which affords an opportunity to deepen your meditation practice.
+They are offered on Sundays (10.30 – 2.30 pm) at Clonlea Yoga Studio in Blackrock, Co.
+Dublin.

-What is included: guided practices, tea & coffee, use of yoga mats
+What is included: guided practices, tea, coffee & snacks, use of yoga mats

 What to bring: Lunch to share.
 Please bring your own meditation cushion, blanket and yoga mat if desired.